-The distinction between a "real" construction and a "virtual" construction is based on optics, the physics of light, where a "real optical image" is contrasted with a "virtual optical image."
-In rational constructions of geometrical optics, both kinds of images are made of many light rays.
+The distinction between a "real" construction and a "virtual" construction refers to the physics of light, where a "real optical image" is contrasted with a "virtual optical image."
+In geometrical optics, both kinds of images are said to be made of many light rays.
 To form a real image, rays converge at a specific location or focus in space that is external to any person.
 E.g., real images appear on movie screens and require a projector that focuses a beam of light.
 In a virtual image, on the other hand, light rays do not converge in external space; rather, they converge and come to a focus inside an animal's eye that has lenses to focus rays for that purpose.
 What you see in a mirror is a virtual image.
 Unlike a real image, a virtual image depends on the presence and orientation of an animal eye that sees by means of muscular activity as well as by means of image processing.
-Please see my An Eye for Sharp Contrast.
+Please see my Free-Will Puzzles (2016) essay at § 5(a)..